Michelle Collins (comedian): Career

-Career beginnings
+Collins worked as a legal assistant prior to becoming a comedian.

 Collins started as managing editor for VH1's Best Week Ever website for six years.
 According to Collins, she broke the story of Jared Fogle's early pornography business during her time writing for the website.
-She also covered major events such as the Wimbledon Championships, the Oscars and the Olympics Vanity Fair.
+She also covered major events such as the Wimbledon Championships, the Oscars and the Olympics for Vanity Fair.
 She also contributed to Elle.
 Before joining The View, Collins made regular appearances as a panelist on Chelsea Lately, The Joy Behar Show, The Tyra Banks Show, Red Eye w/ Greg Gutfeld, The Wendy Williams Show, and various VH1 productions.
 She also had her own web talk show, Martini Minute, on which she has interviewed celebrities such as Adam Lambert, New Kids on the Block, Travie McCoy, and Jessica Simpson.
 Collins also appeared on and wrote for Kathy Griffin's talk show.
 In 2009, she won the ECNY Award for Best Female Standup Comedian in New York, and in the same year she was featured as a "Comedian to Watch" in the magazine YRB.
 In 2010, she won LOGO's NewNowNext Award for "Breakout Comic".

+Collins also performed standup comedy, which she described as "mostly off the cuff and not written".

 The View

 On July 13, 2015, after making several appearances from February of that year, Collins was announced to have signed on as a co-host on The View for the nineteenth season.
 At the time, Collins stated that she had wanted to be on the show since she was four years old.
 During Collins' tenure on The View, the show was experiencing low ratings and staff turmoil.
 The show brought in new management and introduced new segment formats, as well as an emphasis on politics due to the 2016 election.
 According to Variety, the new managers did not like Collins' hosting style, which included personal anecdotes, and Collins' subject expertise did not fit with the new political bent of the show.
 In 2004, Collins co-founded voter mobilization group, Votergasm.org.
-Collins also received negative audience feedback for two on-air incidents, where she criticized nurses in October 2016, and joked on a segment that presidential candidate Carly Fiorina's face looked "demented" when smiling during a Republican presidential primary debate.
+Collins also received negative audience feedback for two on-air incidents, where she criticized nurses in October 2015, and joked on a segment that presidential candidate Carly Fiorina's face looked "demented" when smiling during a Republican presidential primary debate.
 By January, Collins' appearances on the show were reduced to one or two segments a week.

 On June 3, 2016, it was announced that Collins was fired from The View, effective immediately.
-Collins made a statement confirming her departure from the show on June 17, 2016, via Instagram.
+Collins made a statement confirming her departure from the show on June 17, 2016.